Abisco/thisopenspace_tht/README.md

 # Abbass-Ali Siwjees Take Home Test for thisopenspace
 Created using create-react-app, this application was created with the following specifications in mind:
 * Grabbing and presenting data from the test API: https://thisopenspace.com/lhl-test?page=x (where x is the page number)
-* Implement pagination of infinite scrolling to show only some listings at a time
+* Implement pagination or infinite scrolling to show only some listings at a time
 * Marked on code readability, maintainability, functionality, and library choices

+Upon downloading this repo, run npm install to grab the node modules, followed by npm start to start the app.

 ## Implementation
 The application was (as mentioned before) created using create-react-app in order to quickly get started with development.
 I also used Semantic UI and Axios in order to grab and present the data.